mateimarica/lake-formation-documentation/using_data_from_tables/README.md

 $
 ```

 As we can see, the data came out as predicted.
-We querying only the data when `month = 3`, so that's all we got.
+We queried data from when `month = 3`, so that's all we got.

 > **Note:** The first row of the JSON file contains the names of the columns.